metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 ### Gatekeeper / Civic Pass

 The Gatekeeper guard validates if the payer of the transaction has a valid Gateway Token - also known as Civic Pass.
 To get a Civic Pass, the user has to complete a challenge - in its simplest form a simple captcha challenge.
-For more advanced challenges refer to the complete [Gatekeeper / Civic Pass documentation](../../../01-programs/02-candy-machine/09-available-guards/07-gatekeeper.md)
+For more advanced challenges please refer to the standalone section on the  [Gatekeeper / Civic Pass guard](../../../01-programs/02-candy-machine/09-available-guards/07-gatekeeper.md).

 The `expire_on_use` configuration is used to indicate whether or not the token should expire after minting.